Fast Track Regime - PIF

 The fee is non-refundable.

 CONTROLLERS, DIRECTORS AND SENIOR OFFICERS OF THE PROMOTER

-Personnel who will exercise control or a significant function relating to the application must submit OPQ's through the Online PQ Portal.
+Personnel who will exercise control or a significant function relating to the application must submit Online Personal Questionnaires through the Online PQ Portal.

 OPQs and/or OAs must be submitted through the Online PQ Portal for each natural person who is a beneficial owner, controller, partner, director, company secretary, money laundering reporting officer, money laundering compliance officer, compliance officer or manager of the Manager (if applicable) and for each natural person who is a Director of the Fund (if applicable).